kelly-championfx/academy/_posts/daily-report/en/2017-04-10-Dollar-Higher-On-Global-Jitters.md

 Coming up today, we have US Fed Chair Yellen speaking at 20.10.

-### Trade Idea

-The EUR/USD has continued to struggle in the face of a strong US dollar.

-This could continue as French elections cause uncertainty across the region.

 <p><img src="{{ "/assets/images/daily-report/10-apr-17.png" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>